rileyleague/rileyleague.github.io/_publications/impact-of-early-life.md

 Published version available [here](https://www.sciencedirect.com/science/article/pii/S1570677X19301807).

-Recommended citation: Fitz, Dylan and Riley League.
+Recommended Citation: Fitz, Dylan and Riley League.
 (2020). &quot;The Impact of Early-Life Shocks on Adult Welfare in Brazil: Questions of Measurement and Timing.&quot; <i>Journal of Economics and Human Biology</i>.
 37:100843.